 In this case the stability of the closed-loop system is affected by all elements in the controller K (and in G).

-As illustrated in the case study in Section 4, even in this case the controller block below the diagonal may be similar to feedforward control.
+As illustrated in the case study in Section 4, also in this case the controller block below the diagonal have properties similar to feedforward control.

 3.5 Final control only in last unit (input resetting)